managedcode/EnvironmentDetector/README.md

 EnvironmentDetector is a library that provides a simple way to detect whether your code is running in a test environment or not.
-It currently supports detecting MSTest, NUnit, and xUnit test frameworks.
+It currently supports detecting Darp, Kubernetes, Docker, MSTest, NUnit, and xUnit.

 ## Installation